snitchbcc/articles/2021/5/dont-tell-people-about-dreams-its-boring.md

 ---
 thumbnail: content://CIA.jpeg
+title: >-
-title: "CIA To Employ New \"Telling Person About A Cool Dream You Had\" Torture Technique"
+  CIA To Employ New "Telling Person About A Cool Dream You Had" Torture Technique
+authors:
-authors: Dale Bell
+  - Dale Bell
 date: 13
 tags:
   - politics